-No ordinary shares in the company were provided as a result of the exercise of remuneration options to any director of Fiducian Portfolio Services Limited and other key management personnel of the Group during the period (2008: nil).
-Entities with which a director has an interest exercised no adviser options during the year (2008: 107,373 options).
+No ordinary shares in the company were provided as a result of the exercise of remuneration options to any director of Fiducian Portfolio Services Limited and other key management personnel of the Group during the period (2009: Nil).
+Entities with which a director has an interest exercised no adviser options during the year (2009: Nil).
 No amounts are unpaid on any shares issued on the exercise of options.